akiver/cs-demo-manager.com/docs/cs2-limitations.md

 - Watching a player "as a suspect" is not available because the `anonsuspect` argument of the `playdemo` command is not yet available in CS2.
 - Watching a specific round from the **Player's round performance** section in the **Downloads** page is not available because the `startround:number_number` argument of the `playdemo` command is not yet available in CS2.

-## Analyze

-- The player's property that indicates when a player started/stopped inspecting his weapon doesn't update in CS2 demos.
-As a result, these stats are not available.